ashleefv/ApplNumComp/L17 Sensitivity Analysis.md

 [![](http://img.youtube.com/vi/snJ048TJWKY/0.jpg)](https://youtu.be/snJ048TJWKY "")

-* Note: this recording is from the 2019 synchronous session and the lecture order was different than in this repository.
+* Note: this recording is from the 2019 synchronous session when the lecture order was different than in this repository.

 ## **Activity**
 * Create a function .m file